 Managing multiple accounts through the same IP address can also be frowned upon.
 Social media websites might block IPs and accounts for security reasons.

 The only real way to avoid consistent bans is to use proxies, which is why most Pinterest bots provide the ability to use them.
 Proxies are essentially devices that the bot connects before connecting to the social media website.
 They then see traffic coming from the proxy instead of the real machine.

 As a result, using proxies circumvent the usual limits on account creation and management.
 Additionally, if the proxy provider has enough IPs around the world, they can be localized to arouse even less suspicion.

 For every Pinterest bot, the best proxies are social media proxies.
-These are residential IPs (coming from the devices of regular internet users) that are scattered across the globe.
+These are residential IPs (coming from regular internet users' devices) scattered across the globe.

 Unfortunately, many providers sell either shared proxies or ones that change IPs automatically with each request.
 That means the social media site would see your IP address constantly changing and would likely ban you as well.

 At Metrow, we’ve handpicked a pool of social media proxies and added a few features to make them more suitable for Pinterest bots.
 Most importantly, we have added sticky sessions that allow our users to use the same IP address for up to 30 minutes, which greatly reduces the likelihood of a ban.

 Additionally, we have a proxy pool that covers, more or less, the entire world.
 We have implemented geo-location targeting so users can take advantage of localization when necessary.
 Finally, our IPs work with every Pinterest bot on the market as long as they have generic proxy support.